Lazo Lipovski

-Lazo Lipovski (Лазо Липоски, born 27 March 1966) is a Macedonian football manager and former goalkeeper.
+Lazo Lipovski (Лазо Липоски, born 27 March 1966) is a Macedonian former professional footballer who played as a goalkeeper.

-Playing career

-Club
+Club career

-He started playing with FK Krofma Strumica before being brought by Serbian giants FK Partizan in 1983.
+Lipovski started playing with FK Krofma Strumica before being brought by Serbian giants FK Partizan in 1983.
 He stayed in Belgrade with Partizan until 1986 however he made no league appearance and spent most time as reserve goalkeeper.
-During the winter-break of the 1985–86 season, he, along two other Partizan players, Slobodan Krčmarević and Ljubiša Milačić, joined FK Bor, playing in the Yugoslav Second League.
+During the winter break of the 1985–86 season, he, along two other Partizan players, Slobodan Krčmarević and Ljubiša Milačić, joined FK Bor, playing in the Yugoslav Second League.
 But at the end of the season, he left Bor and joined FK Pobeda.
 Between 1987 and 1989 he spent two seasons playing with another Serbian club, OFK Kikinda.
 In 1990, he returned to Macedonia and joined FK Skopje playing at that time in the Yugoslav third level.
-In 1992, he moved to Switzerland and played 3 seasons with FC Winterthur until summer 1995.
-He then returned to Macedonia, which by then had become independent, and played with FK Sloga Jugomagnat in the Macedonian First League.
-In 1998, he joined FC Anzhi Makhachkala and played the following two seasons in the Russian First Division.
+In 1992, he moved to Switzerland and played three seasons with Winterthur until summer 1995.
+He then returned to Macedonia, which by then had become independent, and played with Sloga Jugoomagnat in the Macedonian First League.
+In 1998, he joined Anzhi Makhachkala and played the following two seasons in the Russian First Division.
 In the seasons 2000 and 2001 besides being registered in the squad, he became also the teams goalkeeping coach.
 He finished his playing career because of a serious clash that provoked him a knee injury.

-International
+International career

-He had been part of the Macedonia national football team on three occasions, in two games for the 1996 EURO qualifiers, and one game for the 1998 World Cup qualifiers, however, in all those three occasions, Lipovski had been an unused substitute goalkeeper.
+Lipovski was part of the Macedonia national team on three occasions, in two games for the 1996 EURO qualifiers, and one game for the 1998 World Cup qualifiers, however, in all those three occasions, Lipovski was an unused substitute goalkeeper.

-Football administration
+Administrative career

-After retiring, Lipovski was for a time president of Macedonian club FK Karaorman from Struga, and was also the sports director of FC Anzhi Makhachkala between February 21 and June 2, 2014.
+After retiring, Lipovski was for a time president of Macedonian club FK Karaorman from Struga, and was also the sports director of FC Anzhi Makhachkala between 21 February and 2 June 2014.